alexandreborges/malwoverview/README.md

        $ pip3.11 install python-magic

-      Or compiling it from the github repository:
+      Or you can compile it from the github repository:

        $ git clone https://github.com/ahupp/python-magic
        $ cd python-magic/
        $ python3.11 setup.py build
        $ python3.11 setup.py install

-      As there are serious problems about existing two versions of python-magic package, my recommendation is to install it from github (second procedure above) and copy the magic.py file to the SAME directory of malwoverview tool.
+      As there are serious issues related to existing two versions of python-magic package, the
+      recommendation is to install it from github (second procedure above) and copy the magic.py file to the SAME directory of malwoverview tool.

-3. Install several Python packages:
+3. Install all needed Python packages:

        $ pip3.11 install -r requirements.txt